corsis/PortFusion/README.markdown

 ![pf]
 [pf]: http://corsis.eu/i/icon/h.png "PortFusion"

 PortFusion is a minimalistic, cross-platform, transport-layer distributed reverse / forward proxy for TCP released under GPLv3.

-It strives for the smallest source code size while delivering maximum throughput and near zero overhead.
-It makes the most of each platform by tapping into their unique capabilities and offers a new and intuitive interface.
+It strives for the smallest source code size while delivering maximum throughput with near zero overhead.

+A single package that makes the most of each platform by tapping into their unique capabilities, combining this power with an intuitive interface, beautiful design and [Haskell]'s excellent support for unprecedented levels of concurrency and parallelism.

 ## Notice